 But the gasoline's coming down, but it was at four bucks.

-That was the that was the tipping point.
+That was the tipping point.

-Would you look at what happened when gasoline hit four bucks, and it was just for a month that it was there?
+Would you look at what happened when gasoline hit four bucks and it was just for a month that it was there?

-We stuck people started worrying about what they could.
+People started worrying about what they could.

 We got stories about people can't eat.